Master of Social Work

 • obtained approval of culminating experience; and

-• taken a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of coursework at California State University, Sacramento.
+• obtained a grade of “B” or better in a Graduate Writing Intensive (GWI) course in their discipline within the first two semesters of coursework at California State University, Sacramento.

 Program Requirements